simcesplatform/static-time-series-resource/readme.md

 Docker can be used with the included docker file

+## Tests

+The included unittests can be executed with:

+    python -m unittest

+This requires RabbitMQ connection information provided via environment variables as required by the AbstractSimulationComponent class.
+Tests can also be executed with docker compose:

+    docker-compose -f docker-compose.test.yml up

+After executing tests exit with ctrl-c and remove the test environment:

+    docker-compose -f docker-compose.test.yml down -v

 ## Demo

 The [demo](demo) directory includes everything required for running a docker compose based demo with this component which uses  all other base simulation platform components: simulation manager, log writer and log reader.
 It is based on a [similar demo](https://git.ain.rd.tut.fi/procemplus/simulation-manager/-/tree/master/docker-files)